adobe-research/ReasonX/README.md

 ## License

-This project is released under the MIT License.
-The InternVL training code (`internvl_chat/`) is subject to its [original license](https://github.com/OpenGVLab/InternVL/blob/main/LICENSE).
+The InternVL training code and released MLLM judge checkpoint (`internvl_chat/`) remains subject to the [InternVL license](https://github.com/OpenGVLab/InternVL/blob/main/LICENSE).
+The rest of the repository is released under the [LICENSE](LICENSE.md).